 Studio Cast, 1951 (Columbia, 2CDs) (5 / 5) While this recording is not “complete” as advertised, it contains so much more of Porgy and Bess than had previously been recorded that the exaggeration can be forgiven.
 Of the many fine studio recordings of great musical theater scores conducted by Lehman Engel and produced by Goddard Lieberson, this one is the cream of the crop.
 Among the singers are original cast members Warren Coleman as Crown, Edward Matthews as Jake, J. Rosamond Johnson as Frazier, and Helen Dowdy, who sings Maria in addition to her original role of Lily.
 Coleman lunges at some of the notes and speaks rather than sings much of Crown’s music, but he makes the character dramatically potent and truly menacing.
-Avon Long is back as Sportin’ Life, and although his voice isn’t ideal for the part, his performance oozes with personality.
-Camilla Williams is an adequate Bess, if a bit droopy of tone.
-But Lawrence Winters is magnificent as Porgy; his ringing high-baritone voice sounds ideal throughout the recording and then, just when you think he couldn’t possibly top himself, his delivery of the climactic line “I gotta be wid Bess” in the final scene is thrilling beyond description.
-Lehman’s conducting is always on point, and the sound quality of the recording is excellent for 1951 mono.
+Avon Long is back as Sportin’ Life, and although his voice isn’t ideal for the part as written, his performance oozes with personality.
+Camilla Williams is somewhat disappointing as Bess; although she displays a strong and beautiful soprano that enabled her to sing such roles as Madame Butterfly and Aida with great success, she comes across as a bit too refined and lacking in sensuality for Bess, and her avoidance of chest tones makes her lower register sound weak at several key moments in the score.
+But Lawrence Winters is absolutely magnificent as Porgy, in both musical and dramatic terms.
+His ringing high-baritone sounds ideal throughout, and then, just when you think he couldn’t possibly top himself, his delivery of the climactic line “I gotta be wid Bess” in the final scene is thrilling beyond description.
+Engel’s conducting is always on point, and the sound quality of the recording is excellent for 1951 mono.
 Overall, a triumph. — M.P.

-Studio Cast, 1976 (London, 3CDs) (3 / 5) For 40 years after the premiere of Porgy and Bess, no truly complete recording of the score was available; then, two such recordings were released in 1976.
-This one features the first-rank conductor Lorin Maazel leading the Cleveland Orchestra.
-Willard White is an estimable Porgy, if perhaps a bit too bass-sounding for some tastes.
-Leona Mitchell is in fresh and lovely voice as Bess.
-McHenry Boatwright, who was Crown on the 1963 recording, is back and he sounds even stodgier here; but Barbara Hendricks as Clara, Florence Quivar as Serena, and Francois Clemmons as Sportin’ Life are very well suited to their roles.
-In terms of sound quality, this is a full, rich, and exciting recording. — M.P.
+Studio Cast, 1976 (London, 3CDs) (4 / 5) For 40 years after the premiere of Porgy and Bess, no truly complete recording of the score was available.
+Then, two such recordings were released in 1976.
+This one features the first-rank conductor Lorin Maazel leading the Cleveland Orchestra, and if some of his choices of tempo are a little eccentric, none of them are damaging, and the performance is very laudable overall.
+Willard White is a strong Porgy, if perhaps a bit too bass-sounding for some tastes, while Leona Mitchell is in fresh and lovely voice as Bess.
+McHenry Boatwright, who was Crown on the 1963 recording, is back, and he sounds even stodgier here.
+But Barbara Hendricks as Clara, Florence Quivar as Serena, and Francois Clemmons as Sportin’ Life are very well suited to their roles, and the large chorus sounds fine even though it’s apparently not authentic in terms of racial makeup.
+The excellent quality of the recorded sound helps make this a full, rich, and exciting recording that probably would have achieved greater popularity if not for its having been bettered by the one reviewed immediately below. — M.P.